per2jensen/dar-backup/share/README.md

     - FULL, DIFF and INC backups
     - Scheduled cleanups of old archives
     - Alert sent on upcoming FULL & DIFF backups.
-    - Cleanups of old DIFFs and INCs
+    - Cleanups of old DIFFs and INCs, veryday on 21:07

   The files are ready to be copied by the user to "~/.config/systemd/user"